Climate Change

 Greenhouse Gas Emissions at Operational Sites

-The efforts of the Energy Cost Reduction Working Group, coupled with the rigorous streamlining of production processes and other actions by our operational sites to reduce emissions and the broader adoption of renewable energy, resulted in an approximately 10% year-on-year reduction in emissions, to 917,000 t-CO2.
-In 2024, we will continue to extend the roll-out of energy conservation and renewable energy initiatives at our business locations, pursuing further reductions in CO2 emissions.
+The efforts of the Energy Cost Reduction Working Group, coupled with the rigorous streamlining of production processes and other actions by our operational sites to reduce energy use and adopt renewable energy, resulted in an approximately 2.7% year-on-year reduction in GHG emissions at operational sites, to 931,000 t-CO2e.
+In 2025, we will push ahead with efforts to reduce CO2 emissions, mainly by saving energy and utilizing renewable energy sources at our business locations.

 Greenhouse Gas Emissions at Operational Sites